 Our specialists’ extensive, first-hand knowledge and our 18 years of experience helps Audley travellers explore this country in the most authentic and exciting of ways.
 And as we know all too well some of the best moments often come from seeing a well-known place from a different perspective or venturing a little off the beaten track.

-Exploring Saigon on the back of a Vespa after dark cannot be beaten.
-Visiting cafés and sampling delicious food sat amongst the city’s friendly locals, you can discover a lifestyle impossible to see on the normal tourist trail.
+Exploring Ho Chi Minh City on the back of a Vespa after dark cannot be beaten.
+Visiting cafés and sampling delicious food sat among the city’s friendly locals, you can discover a lifestyle impossible to see on the normal tourist trail.

-The trip really gives you a taste of life as a Saigon resident, with a snapshot of how food, music and socialising make up the fabric of the city.
+The trip really gives you a taste of life as a Ho Chi Minh City resident, with a snapshot of how food, music and socialising make up the fabric of the city.

-Find out more about our 'Vespa tour of Saigon' excursion
+Find out more about our 'Vespa tour of Ho Chi Minh City' excursion

 Meet the hill tribes in Mu Cang Chai